-NOTE 1
+Note 1.
 Summary of Significant Accounting Policies

-A. Financial Reporting Entity
+Reporting Entity

-The State of Tennessee Postemployment Benefits Trust (OPEB Trust) was established for the purpose of prefunding OPEB accrued by employees of the state and certain component units that participate in the closed Employee Group OPEB Plan (EGOP).
-The EGOP is a single-employer defined benefits other postemployment benefit plan that provides for the postemployment healthcare costs of eligible employees of the state, the University of Tennessee, the State University and Community College System, the Tennessee Housing Development Authority and the Tennessee Student Assistance Corporation.
-The irrevocable OPEB Trust was created during fiscal year 2019 in accordance with Tennessee Code Annotated (TCA) Title 8, Chapter 27, Sections 801-806.
+The State of Tennessee Postemployment Benefits Trust (OPEB Trust) was established for the purpose of pre-funding OPEB accrued by employees of the state and certain component units that participate in the closed Employee Group OPEB Plan (EGOP).
+The EGOP is a single-employer defined benefit other postemployment benefit plan that provides for the postemployment healthcare costs of eligible employees of the state, the University of Tennessee, the State University and Community College System, the Tennessee Housing Development Authority, and the Tennessee Student Assistance Corporation.
+The irrevocable OPEB Trust was created during fiscal year 2019 in accordance with Title 8, Chapter 27, Sections 801-806, Tennessee Code Annotated.

-In accordance with TCA 8-27-802, the OPEB Trust may invest in any security or investment in which the Tennessee Consolidated Retirement System (TCRS) is permitted to invest.
-TCA 8-27-803 states all assets of the OPEB Trust shall be preserved, invested and expended solely for the purpose of making payments for postemployment benefits of eligible plan members and for the costs of administering the trust.
+In accordance with Section 8-27-802, Tennessee Code Annotated, the OPEB Trust may invest in any security or investment in which the Tennessee Consolidated Retirement System (TCRS) is permitted to invest.
+Section 8-27-803, Tennessee Code Annotated, states all assets of the OPEB Trust shall be preserved, invested, and expended solely for the purpose of making payments for postemployment benefits of eligible plan members and for the costs of administering the trust.
 Although assets of the OPEB Trust may be commingled for investment purposes with other funds held by the State Treasurer, the balance of the OPEB Trust will be accounted for separately and will only be used in accordance with the trust documents.

-The OPEB Trust is a blended fiduciary component unit of the State of Tennessee.
-Because of the state's fiduciary responsibility, the OPEB Trust has been included as an other employee benefit trust fund in the Tennessee Comprehensive Annual Financial Report (CAFR).
+The OPEB Trust is a fiduciary component unit of the State of Tennessee.
+Because of the state's fiduciary responsibility, the OPEB Trust has been included as an other employee benefit trust fund in the Tennessee Comprehensive Annual Financial Report.

-B. Measurement Focus and Basis of Accounting
+Measurement Focus and Basis of Accounting